ken3512/Compiler/README.md

   3. A parser to parse the tokens
   4. An assembler to generate code

-The grades I got on the following four projects where:
+The grades I got on the following four projects were:

 vm.c : 85%
 lex.c : 95%